mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-24-Enterprise-IAM-Capstone-Validation/README.md

 Enterprise IAM capstone validation
 ```

-The completed series shows a practical, enterprise-style IAM environment built from the ground up and validated through security, automation, recovery, audit, and operations.
+The completed series represents a practical enterprise-style IAM environment built from the ground up and validated through security, automation, recovery, audit, and operations.